Course Title: Design Honours Project 2

 Course Description

-This course concludes the capstone self-directed design research project commenced in Industrial Design Honours Project Part One.
+This course concludes the self-directed design research project commenced in Design Honours Project Part 1.
 Under supervision within a design-research studio setting, you will further develop and realise your design research project.
 You will translate your design solutions and propositions into rigorously documented, prototyped and tested artefacts and systems.
-These refined outcomes will be used to communicate your propositions to industry and community stakeholders in a professional and scholarly manner, and to reflect deeply on the meanings and findings you have discovered in your particular approach to research-led design practice.
+These refined outcomes will be used to communicate your propositions to industry and community stakeholders in a professional and scholarly manner.
+You will reflect deeply on the meanings and findings you have discovered in your particular approach to research-led design practice.

 Objectives/Learning Outcomes/Capability Development

-• Initiate, plan, manage and execute research and design projects with independence and in an objective and ethical manner.
+PLO6: Initiate, plan, manage, and realise research-led design projects in an independent, relational, reflective, and ethical manner.

 NOTE: For students from any Engineering / Industrial Design double degree programs, and in addition to the Industrial Design program learning outcomes this course contributes to the development of the following three Engineering program learning outcomes: